imiri78/litm/README.md

 This is a system for playing the game **Legend in the Mist** in Foundry Virtual Tabletop.

-The game is currently in development and is being funded through a [Kickstarter campaign](https://www.kickstarter.com/projects/sonofoak/legend-in-the-mist-rpg).

 ## Installation

-> [!WARNING]
-> This system is still under early development and may have some rough edges.
-The game itself is also under development and may see major changes.
-Consider this an early taster of what is coming.

 Thank you for wanting to try out this system!
-The game is still under development and things may change or break.
-There are also features missing that will be added as development progresses.
+It is not under development anymore. https://github.com/taragnor/city-of-mist

 **To install the system in Foundry Virtual Tabletop:**